Linuxfabrik/monitoring-plugins/check-plugins/redis-status/README.md

 ## States

+* OK if memory usage is below the warning threshold and no OS-level misconfigurations are detected.
-* WARN or CRIT in case of memory usage above the specified thresholds
+* WARN or CRIT if memory usage exceeds the configured thresholds (default: WARN >= 90%).
-* WARN on Redis' `maxmemory 0` setting (can be disabled)
+* WARN when `maxmemory` is set to 0 (unlimited), unless suppressed via `--ignore-maxmemory0`.
-* WARN on any memory issues (can be disabled)
+* WARN on memory issues reported by Redis Memory Doctor (except harmless peak-only or jemalloc cases).
-* WARN on partial sync errors (can be disabled)
+* WARN on partial sync errors, unless suppressed via `--ignore-sync-partial-err`.
-* WARN on bad OS configuration (can be disabled)
+* WARN on OS-level misconfigurations (`vm.overcommit_memory`, transparent huge pages, `somaxconn`), each individually suppressible.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics